Scienceseb/Input-Dropout-for-Spatially-Aligned-Modalities/README.md

 How do I put Input Dropout in my problem?
 To use the proposed method, simply take the code block from the ID.py file named Input Dropout.
 This block is used exactly like a PyTorch transform function.
 As an argument, just put the drop mode (either both or addit).

+Easy example, showing how to use Input Dropout but not really improving performance:
+A simple example of how to use this code is as follows: take Cifar-10, publish the dataset and put the copy in black and white.
+So now we have RGB and BW pairs.
+We just have to concatenate these pairs to obtain a 4-channel RGB-BW image.